5 Costly ISO 9001 Mistakes – and How to Avoid Them

 The ISO standard requires that top management shows demonstrated commitment to the organization's quality management system.
 This means taking accountability for the QMS and communicating the importance of its requirements, requiring other managers to demonstrate their support for the system, and engaging, directing and supporting employees to make sure the system is effective.

-How to Ensure Top Management Support
+How to Secure and Maintain Top Management Support for ISO 9001 Implementation

 In our experience, one of the easiest and most effective ways to ensure top management support is to provide vigorous training.
-We offer three training solutions to address this need, each with a proven track record of success:
+We offer two training solutions to address this need, each with a proven track record of success:

 With correct training, top management will fully understand the benefits that ISO 9001 brings, and will provide the necessary leadership.
 And once this support is communicated throughout the organization, the entire workforce is more likely to get involved and take ownership.